 Why Git?
 Git is a fast, flexible way of managing source code.
 It allows large scale distributed development and ensures data integrity.

 Like most revision control systems, Git uses branching to manage different copies of the source code and allow parallel development.
-Wireshark uses the following branches for official releases:
+Wireshark uses the following branch naming conventions: